 I know, I know… it’s not very user-friendly, but that’s the only way to do it for now! 😳

 Think about translating your profile in order to show up on more searches

-You have the possibility to translate your LinkedIn profile.
+Finally, you have the possibility to translate your LinkedIn profile.
 You will appear more easily in certain search results if you choose this option.
-Having a profile in English is essential if your activity is international.
+Having a social media profile in English is essential if your activity is international.